-- BIORETENTION SYSTEM: A rain garden can be installed in the turfgrass area adjacent to the restrooms.
-With a catch basin located near the front of the restroom building, the rain garden can be built between the building and catch basin to reduce sediment and nutrient loading to the local waterway and increase groundwater recharge. - PERVIOUS PAVEMENT: The basketball court can be redone using pervious pavement to promote groundwater recharge and filter stormwater.
+- BIORETENTION SYSTEM: A rain garden can be installed in the front of the building.
+Rain gardens are used to reduce sediment and nutrient loading to the local waterway and increase groundwater recharge. - PERVIOUS PAVEMENT: Pervious pavement promotes groundwater recharge and filters stormwater.
+This will be installed at the parking spaces near the front of the building.